-From that time I began my relationship with not only some of the loveliest people but a collection of clothing that I consider to be rather special.
-For me, this collection is significant as it represents a community from as early as 1820 until the present day.
-Local people continue to offer us their treasures, and it is this continuum that is rather unique.
-The collection holds a diverse range of approximately 500 – 700 garments and personal effects with provenance as well as a significant collection of local, supportive items.
-At the bottom of this page you can view a sample of some of my favourite items and learn a little about what it is that makes them worth valuing.
+Since that time I have enjoyed a relationship with some of the loveliest people but also a collection of clothing that is rather special.
+This collection is significant as it represents a community from as early as 1820 until the present day as well as holding individual items of state significance.
+Brighton residents continue to offer us their treasures, and this continuum is rather unique.
+The collection holds a diverse range of roughly 1000 garments and personal effects with provenance as well as a significant collection of local, supportive items.
+Below you can see a selection of my favourites.

-The Society is a not for profit organization staffed by dedicated volunteers, researching and conserving, the local social history.
-This social history is relevant beyond the bounds of Brighton as it provides a snapshot of a particular part of Melbourne, and a particular part of Australia.
+The Society is a not for profit organization staffed by dedicated volunteers, researching and conserving, local social history.
+This social history is relevant beyond the bounds of Brighton as it provides a snapshot of a particular part of Melbourne, Australia.

 There are many tasks the collection requires, including organising exhibitions, improving storage, processing new donations and researching aspects of the collection.
 For many years I oversaw the costume collection as a volunteer around my personal and professional commitments.
 I have recently handed over the mantle to another and know I am leaving it in exceptionally capable hands.
 From now my efforts will focus upon special projects which promote and make available the collection to a broader audience both online and in person.

 In late 2017 BHS was awarded a Local History Grant from the Public Records Office to document a key sample of the collection demonstrating its strengths and breadth to the Victorian Collections register, an initiative developed by Museums Australia (Victoria) in order to increase awareness and availability of the collection to researchers, fellow collecting and heritage bodies and the general public.

 Click on the image to be taken to the Brighton Historical Society page on Victorian Collections.